14 Things to Know About Money Market Accounts

 Interest on a money market account is usually compounded daily.

-12) Can I write checks from my money market account?
+12) Can checks be written from a money market account?

 It depends on the terms.
 Some money market accounts allow check-writing (as well as debit card use), and some don’t.